 Applications to the Ph.D. program in Economics are accepted beginning September 1.
-Applications must be received by December 31.
+Applications must be received by December 1st, late applications will be accepted through December 15th.
 All students who meet this application deadline will also be considered for financial support, consisting of assistantships and fellowships.
 The Economics Ph.D. program starts in the fall quarter of each year; consequently, new students are not admitted for the winter or spring quarters.

 To apply, go to the UCI Graduate Division website and complete the on-line application for graduate admissions.
 The application fee is $90 for U.S. citizens and U.S. permanent residents and $110 for all international applicants.

 As part of the online application all students must submit an academic statement of purpose detailing their motivations and goals for pursuing a Ph.D. in Economics at UCI.
 Students who have a strong preference for UCI’s Economics Ph.D. program should credibly signal that preference in their statement of purpose.